theshivamkumar/Distance-Measurement-using-Stereo-Camera-Images/README.md

   <img src="https://github.com/theshivamkumar/Distance-of-objects-in-stereo-images/blob/master/Examples_of_Object_Recognition_and_Feature_Matching/FeatureMatching.png" alt="Feature Matching"/>
 </p>

 Finally to calculate the distance, I use the difference in x-coordinates of the pixels of the matched features.
 Intuitively, the more the difference, the nearer the object and vice-versa.

-More details are there in the report in `Doc` folder.
+The report in the `Doc` folder has the complete details of this project, explaining exactly how to measure the distance. <br>
+There is a variable called `fd`, it is different for different sets of stereo cameras.
+To find your `fd`, you would reqire the stereo image of an object, prominent in the frame and at a known distance from your stereo camera.
+You can calculate `fd` as, `fd = (Distance of object from the stereo camera) x (Difference in x-coordinates of the pixels of the matching points in the object in both the images)`.
+This whole project is under assumption that the stereo camera set would be exactly horizontal, i.e., vertical height of both the cameras would be same.

 </br>